SudarshiniM/PDFGPT/README.md

 * Ensure you have a stable internet connection, as PDFGPT relies on the Gemini AI API.
 * For optimal performance, avoid uploading extremely large PDF files.
-* The system is currently designed to process and respond to English language PDF documents only.
-Even if a non-English PDF is uploaded, the system will attempt to answer questions in English, which may result in inaccurate or nonsensical responses.
-* The system does not process or respond to PDFs containing only images.
-It relies on text extraction.
-* The system does not store or persist chat history.
-Conversations are not accessible after the application is closed or the chat session is ended.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/SudarshiniM/PDFGPT/blob/460b73e43926fff85fccb115adcca9f91c7456d6/LICENSE) file for details.